QUESTIONS YOU MAY HAVE ABOUT THE ORPHAN PROJECT

 Can groups or organizations support an orphan?
 Yes, this is a wonderful project for groups that are young or old.
 This is a great mission idea for Sunday Schools or women's groups.

 There are so many orphans, can I make a difference?
 Is there hope?
 Absolutely!
-Over the past ten years, we have seen the magnitude of our work.
-Currently, we have over ten students who continued on for a university degree.
+Over the past twelve years, we have seen the magnitude of our work.
+Currently, we have over fifteen students who continued on for a university degree.
 For students who qualify, we have university scholarships with a focus on teachers and accountants.
 In Tanzania,university is three years and cost $2,500 each year.
 The students are very thankful for the sponsors.